Skip to main content

 • Gather feedback from team members and peers

-• Identify patterns in your leadership successes and challenges
+• Identify patterns in your successes and challenges

 2. Deliberate Practice